fish-shell/fish-shell/README.md

 fish requires PCRE2 due to the regular expression support contained in the `string` builtin.
 A bundled version will be compiled in automatically at build time if required.

 fish requires a number of utilities to operate, which should be present on any Unix, GNU/Linux or OS X system.
-These include (but are not limited to) hostname, grep, awk, sed, which, and getopt. fish also requires the bc program.
+These include (but are not limited to) hostname, grep, awk, sed, and getopt. fish also requires the bc program.

 Translation support requires the gettext program.